Skip to content

 19 = address

-To add a new claim name to the compression list, simply give it a unique index number.
+To add a new claim name to the compression list, simply give it a unique index number, for example:

 20 = https://c2id.com/claims/roles

-The compression list can also be specified via Java system properties.
-In that case prefix each claim name with op.claims.compressionDictionary., for example:
+The compression list can be alternatively specified via Java system properties.
+Prefix the claim name with op.claims.compressionDictionary., for example:

 -Dop.claims.compressionDictionary.20=https://c2id.com/claims/roles

-Claim names that are not in the list will still be included in the clm field of the JWT without compression.
+Claim names not in the list will be included in the clm of the JWT as they are, without compression.